markwragg/markwragg.github.io/_posts/2022-02-20-changelog-driven-deployments.md

 You can look at these tasks in more detail by looking at the /Build folder under any of [my PowerShell projects in GitHub](https://github.com/markwragg/PowerShell-Influx/blob/master/Build).

-Making the `CHANGELOG.md` part of the deployment logic achieved by adding the following to the Deploy task:
+Making the `CHANGELOG.md` part of the deployment logic is achieved by adding the following to the Deploy task:

 ```powershell
 if (Get-Item "$ProjectRoot/CHANGELOG.md") {